- Commodity Commissions

 Georgia Agricultural Statistics Service

-This state branch of the federal agency responsible for preparing official estimates of agriculture works cooperatively with the Georgia Department of Agriculture and the Georgia Cooperative Extension Service to provide county-level statistical information on crops, livestock, poultry, fruits, nuts and many other Georgia commodities.
+This state branch of the federal agency responsible for preparing official estimates of agriculture works cooperatively with the Georgia Department of Agriculture and the UGA Extension Service to provide county-level statistical information on crops, livestock, poultry, fruits, nuts and many other Georgia commodities.
 For a modest fee you can subscribe to its publications or visit its Web site at

 Georgia Department of Agriculture

 Founded in 1874, the Georgia Department of Agriculture was the first such department established in the United States.
 The department is mainly a regulatory and enforcement agency with the primary goal of protecting Georgia consumers and promoting the farming sector.